Eomysticetidae: Taxonomy

-There are seven genera of Eomysticetidae: Eomysticetus, Matapanui, Micromysticetus, Tohoraata, Tokarahia, Waharoa and Yamatocetus.
+There are eight genera of Eomysticetidae: Echericetus, Eomysticetus, Matapanui, Micromysticetus, Tohoraata, Tokarahia, Waharoa and Yamatocetus.
+Two other genera are disputed members, namely Sitsqwayk and Maiabalaena.

 Until the early 21st century, some of the known representatives of the family were thought to belong to then-wastebasket family Cetotheriidae, including Tokarahia lophocephalus and Tohoraata waitakiensis.
 However, in the original description of Eomysticetus, the similarities of "Mauicetus" lophocephalus to Eomysticetus, although Sanders and Barnes (2002) stopped short of assigning "M." lophocephalus to Eomysticetidae.
 Subsequent studies confirmed the placement of "M." lophocephalus and "M." waitakiensis in Eomysticetidae.

 Paleobiology

 As members of Chaeomysticeti, eomysticetids used their baleen plates to filter krill and other planktonic organisms.
 Although superficially similar to thalassotherian chaeomysticetes, their large mandibular canal indicates that they were incapable of lunge-feeding as in modern-day balaenopterids.
 A fatty pad on the mandibular canal suggests that eomysticetids could hear underwater.